luisDVA/unheadr/README.md

 was made for.

-If these subheaders can be matched in bulk with a regular expression because they share a prefix, suffix, or anyting in common, we can save a lot of time.
+If these subheaders can be matched in bulk with a regular expression because they share a prefix, suffix, or anything in common, we can save a lot of time.
 Otherwise, they can be matched by name.

 Sorting out the mess in the example data: